ehardesty/srm_automator/README.md

 **"Permission errors"**
 - Run as administrator if needed
 - Check file permissions on config directory

+**"Auto-close not working"**
+- Only auto-closes after successful completion (never on failures)
+- Check if Shift key was pressed (cancels auto-close for the session)
+- Verify auto-close is enabled in Settings

 ### Logs
 Check `error.log` in the app directory for detailed information about any issues.